lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 - Remember to add spark-streaming-flume-sink, scala-library, and commons-lang3 Maven dependencies in pom.xml file.
 - There are a bit differences between the flume config file and FlumePushWordCount file of local mode and server mode (in real projects).
 - Start Flume first, then start Spark Streaming.
-- Remember to add spark-streaming-flume-sink_2.11-2.3.0.jar, scala-library-2.11.8.jar and commons-lang3-3.5.jar under flume/lib directory.
-Otherwise, you will get the following error.
+- Remember to add spark-streaming-flume-sink_2.11-2.3.0.jar, scala-library-2.11.8.jar and commons-lang3-3.5.jar under `flume/lib` directory.
+Otherwise, you will get following exceptions.
 - Pay attention to the version of .jar files.

 ```